microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Microsoft.Graph.Identity.SignIns.md

 ### [Get-MgUserAuthenticationPhoneMethod](Get-MgUserAuthenticationPhoneMethod.md)
 Retrieve a single phoneAuthenticationMethod object for a user.
 This method is available only for standard Azure AD and B2B users, but not B2C users.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Get-MgUserAuthenticationPhoneMethodCount](Get-MgUserAuthenticationPhoneMethodCount.md)
 Get the number of the resource

 ### [Get-MgUserAuthenticationSoftwareOathMethod](Get-MgUserAuthenticationSoftwareOathMethod.md)
 Retrieve a user's single Software OATH token authentication method object and its properties.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Get-MgUserAuthenticationSoftwareOathMethodCount](Get-MgUserAuthenticationSoftwareOathMethodCount.md)
 Get the number of the resource

 ### [Get-MgUserAuthenticationTemporaryAccessPassMethod](Get-MgUserAuthenticationTemporaryAccessPassMethod.md)
 Retrieve a user's single temporaryAccessPassAuthenticationMethod object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Get-MgUserAuthenticationTemporaryAccessPassMethodCount](Get-MgUserAuthenticationTemporaryAccessPassMethodCount.md)
 Get the number of the resource

 ### [Get-MgUserAuthenticationWindowsHelloForBusinessMethod](Get-MgUserAuthenticationWindowsHelloForBusinessMethod.md)
 Read the properties and relationships of a windowsHelloForBusinessAuthenticationMethod object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Get-MgUserAuthenticationWindowsHelloForBusinessMethodCount](Get-MgUserAuthenticationWindowsHelloForBusinessMethodCount.md)
 Get the number of the resource